raresraulea/Ubuntu-Docker-with-MultiversX-tools/README.md

 # MxPy-Ubuntu-Docker-Scripts

-- A Docker Image based on Ubuntu@22.04 with python3, mxpy and optionally Docker Engine installed.
+🐳 A Docker Image based on Ubuntu@22.04 with python3, mxpy, and optionally Docker Engine installed. 🚀

-- Scripts for making container interaction as user-friendly as possible
+📜 Scripts for making container interaction as user-friendly as possible. ✨

 ## Overview

-- The repository can be helpful for testing and local development in an Ubuntu Container with the MultiversX tools
+🔍 The repository can be helpful for testing and local development in an Ubuntu Container with the MultiversX tools.

-- It provides a starting point for developing a stable production-ready Docker image with the MultiversX tools installed.
+👉 It provides a starting point for developing a stable production-ready Docker image with the MultiversX tools installed.
 It aims to mimic a web server's production environment and includes essential packages and scripts to facilitate container management.

 ## Purpose

 The primary purposes of this repository are:

-1. Mimic a web server's production environment (a linux web server with python and mxpy installed on it - and Docker Engine optionally)
+1. Mimic a web server's production environment (a Linux web server with Python and MxPy installed - and Docker Engine optionally).
 2. Provide a starting point for developing a stable production-ready image with the MultiversX tools installed for Docker production environments.

 ## Contents

 The repository consists of the following directories:

-- `ubuntu-mxpy`: Contains the Dockerfile for building an Ubuntu image with python and mxpy installed.
+- `ubuntu-mxpy`: Contains the Dockerfile for building an Ubuntu image with Python and MxPy installed.
-- `ubuntu-mxpy-docker-in-docker`: Contains everything ubuntu-mxpy has and additionally installs docker inside docker.
+- `ubuntu-mxpy-docker-in-docker`: Contains everything from `ubuntu-mxpy` and additionally installs Docker inside Docker.

-Each of the mentioned directories contain the following files:
+Each of the mentioned directories contains the following files:

 - `Makefile`: Contains basic scripts for interacting with the Docker image and container (same one for both directories).
-- `Dockerfile`: Describes a Docker image based on the Linux Ubuntu@22.04 distribution with it's necessary dependencies.
+- `Dockerfile`: Describes a Docker image based on the Linux Ubuntu@22.04 distribution with its necessary dependencies.

 ## Getting Started